RougeVader/Agent_P_v1.0/README.md

 ### ✨ Features
 - **Private & Local:** All AI processing happens on your machine.
 No data is sent to the cloud.
-- **Modern UI:** A clean and intuitive interface built with React and TypeScript.
+- **Modern UI:** A clean and intuitive chat interface built with React and TypeScript.
+- **Local LLM Support:** Connects to your local Ollama instance to use any of your installed models.
+- **Model Selection:** Easily switch between different AI models from within the application.
+- **Real-time Interaction:** Get instant feedback with a loading indicator while the AI is thinking.
 - **High Performance:** A Rust-based backend via Tauri ensures a small footprint and snappy performance.
 - **Extensible:** Designed with future enhancements in mind.